Skip to content

 Rivelin and Stannington

 The public inquiry in 1964 into planning applications for housing in the Rivelin Valley and at Stannington was a major event.
-CPRE encouraged people to attend and object.
-They even issued a leaflet that told people which buses to catch to Stannington from town and many people raised their objections.
+We encouraged people to attend and object.
+We even issued a leaflet that told people which buses to catch to Stannington from town and many people raised their objections.
 The application to build was opposed by West Riding County Council and CPRE.
 Gerald put the case against with a 22-page statement.
 Even a 15-year-old schoolgirl from Stannington spoke against the plan.

 A view across Rivelin Valley with a glimpse of one of the skyscappers built at Stannington after the inquiry